sruthipapanasa/B14_Q1_Submission/README.md

 ## Running The Code
 ### Downloading the data
 The most important thing to note about our data is that the raw data is too large to be uploaded to Github.
 To be able to run our code, you need to follow the link (https://www.kaggle.com/datasets/manchunhui/us-election-2020-tweets), download the two csv files, and store them in the data folder.
-They should be saved as hashtag_donaldtrump.csv and hashtag_joebiden.csv
+They should be saved as "hashtag_donaldtrump.csv" and "hashtag_joebiden.csv."
+Please also go into the "data" folder and click into any and all ".zip" files in the folder.
+This is important for the code to properly run.
 ### API Key
 Replace all areas with "INSERT_API_KEY" with your own Open AI API key before running the notebook.
 You can make an API key here: https://platform.openai.com/api-keys